LieAndSmile/MiniStatus-MVP/README.md

 - Add, update, or delete services
 - Sync Docker or systemd services

 ---

-## 🧪 CI/CD (Optional)

-You can enable GitHub Actions to:
-- Auto-build Docker images
-- Push to Docker Hub

-See: `.github/workflows/docker-build-push.yml`

----
----

 ## ⎈ Deploy to Kubernetes with Helm